CommerceDataService/census-wikidata-bot/README.md

 `python login.py -all`

 If the script was successful, you should see messages that you have been logged in to each wiki you specified in your configuration.

+You can log into a specific account by specifying the language and family of your target:

+`python login.py -family:wikipedia -lang:en`

 In order to log out of these wikis, you may run: